 Why You Should Rent a Snowmobile in Svalbard

 Consisting of a wide range of terrains, Svalbard is an exhilarating place to snowmobile as you explore the mountains, glaciers, and coastal edges of the islands under the watchful eye of an experienced guide.
+It really is the best place for active travel adventures in the Arctic.

 Along with the challenging terrains, Svalbard has extreme seasons where complete darkness enshrouds the island for 84 days a year and summers endure 24-hours of sunlight.